tokugawa999/PurpleRed/WHITEPAPER.md

 *Proof*: The result depends on blockhashes that do not exist at bet time.
 Blockhash is the hash of all transactions in a block plus the previous blockhash, forming a cryptographic commitment that cannot be predicted without controlling block production.

-**Theorem 2 (Non-Manipulation)**: For manipulation to be profitable, an attacker must control block production for 6 consecutive blocks.
+**Theorem 2 (Non-Manipulation)**: For manipulation to be profitable, an attacker must control block production for 12 consecutive blocks.

-*Proof*: The entropy combines 6 sequential blockhashes.
+*Proof*: The entropy combines 12 sequential blockhashes through FORTRESS.
 Manipulating the result requires reordering or withholding blocks.
-On RSK (merge-mined with Bitcoin), the cost of controlling 6 blocks exceeds any possible payout:
+On RSK (merge-mined with Bitcoin), the cost of controlling 12 blocks exceeds any possible payout:

-$$C_{attack} = 6 \times BlockReward \times OpportunityCost \approx \$2.4M$$
+$$C_{attack} = 12 \times BlockReward \times OpportunityCost \approx \$4.8M$$

 Maximum bet payout is capped at 2% of TVL, making attacks economically irrational for any realistic TVL.

 ### 5.3 Verifiability

 Any observer can verify results by:
-1. Retrieving `commitBlock` from settlement transaction
+1. Retrieving bet blocks and close block from settlement transaction
-2. Querying blockhashes for blocks +1 through +6
+2. Querying blockhashes for all 12 FORTRESS entropy blocks
-3. Computing `keccak256` hash
+3. Computing the combined `keccak256` hash
 4. Confirming `result = hash mod 37`

 This verification requires no special access—only a blockchain node.